White House chief of staff Mark Meadows tests positive for COVID-19

 Meadows traveled with Trump in the run-up to Election Day and last appeared in public early Wednesday morning without a mask as Trump falsely declared victory in the vote count.
 He had been one of the close aides around Trump when the president came down with the virus more than a month ago, but was tested daily and maintained his regular work schedule.

-Two other Trump aides also tested positive, ABC News has learned, including Nick Trainor, the Trump campaign's battleground states director.
-The other positive test came from an unnamed White House staffer.
+Four other Trump aides and one campaign staffer also tested positive, ABC News has learned, including Nick Trainor, the Trump campaign's battleground states director.
+The other positive tests came from unnamed staffers.

 Trump has repeatedly said that the nation is "rounding the turn" on the pandemic, which was top of mind for voters in Tuesday's election.